 I returned beaming, bragged about my hiking skills to Jess and started making plans for the next day.
 I would head south and check out a couple of the shorter hikes for good views over the Fitzroy mountain range and the town of El Chalten.
 The hikes to Mirador De Los Condores and Mirador de las Aguilas are perfect for that and the weather forecast was for perfectly sunny weather.

 I woke up the next morning pumped to get hiking, and both trails were easy and refreshing.
 I felt like a pro and wanted to stay in town and hike every trail possible – but traveling through Patagonia in high season means booking hotels days or weeks in advance, so we already had our place in El Calafate reserved and were pressed for time.

-Patagonian hiking highlights: El Chalten vs. Torres Del Paine
+Patagonian trekking highlights: El Chalten vs. Torres Del Paine

 The trip to El Chalten was surprisingly positive despite our short time there, and when compared to Torres del Paine in Chile, this hikers haven was much better for independent day treks.
-All the hiking trails can be reached within minutes from anywhere in town and can be hiked entirely for free!
+All the hiking trails can be reached within minutes from anywhere in town and hiking in El Chalten is completely free!